-- understanding of the company's selection and use of XBRL tags and ESEF compliance, including an understanding of the internal control system mechanisms associated with the process; - assessment of compliance with technical standards for ESEF format specifications, including the use of XHTML format, using specialised IT software; - testing the correctness of mathematical calculations for individual items marked with iXBRL tags; - reconciliation of the tagged information contained in the files containing consolidated financial statements to the audited consolidated financial statements; - assessment of the completeness of the labelling of information in the consolidated financial statements with XBRL tags; - an assessment of whether the iXBRL tickers used from the high-volume regulation of the ESEF have been properly applied and whether the extensions of the taxonomy have been used in situations where the basic; - an assessment of the correctness of the anchorage of the taxonomy extensions used in the basic taxonomy set out in regulation ESEF.
+- understanding of the process for preparing consolidated financial statements in ESEF format, including the Company's process for selecting and applying XBRL tags and ensuring compliance with the ESEF Regulation, including an understanding of the internal control system mechanisms related to this process; - reconciliation of the labeled (on a selected sample) information contained in the consolidated financial statements in ESEF format to the audited consolidated financial statements; - using a specialized IT tool to assess compliance with the technical standards for the Single Electronic Reporting Format specification, to assess the completeness of tagging the information in the consolidated financial statements in ESEF format with XBRL tags; - assessing whether the applied XBRL tags from the taxonomy defined in the ESEF Regulation have been applied appropriately and whether taxonomy extensions have been used in situations where relevant elements have not been identified in the basic taxonomy defined in the ESEF Regulation; - an assessment of the correct anchoring of the applied taxonomy extensions to the core taxonomy defined in the ESEF Regulation.

-We believe that the evidence we have obtained provides a sufficient and adequate basis to express our opinion on performed attestation service.
+We believe that the evidence we have obtained provides a sufficient and appropriate basis for our opinion on the label's compliance with the requirements of the ESEF Regulation.